 Demand Response: Saving Money for Education while Protecting the Environment

-Alamo Colleges began participating in CPS Energy’s Demand Response program in the summer of 2013.
+In summer 2015, Northwest Vista College, along with the other colleges of the Alamo Colleges District, will again be participating in the CPS Energy's Demand Response program.
+The Alamo Colleges District began participating in CPS Energy’s Demand Response program in the summer of 2013.
 This Demand Response program is one of CPS Energy’s strategies to achieve its 2020 goal of saving 771 megawatts of energy.
 The decision was made to take advantage of a significant rebate opportunity, which was a maximum of $120,600 in 2013 and is $130,650 in 2014.
-Rebates are based on the level of participation, and in 2013, Alamo Colleges earned rebates totaling $103,000.
-All of this money went back to Alamo Colleges.
+Rebates are based on the level of participation, and in 2013, Alamo Colleges District earned rebates totaling $103,000.
+All of this money went back to Alamo Colleges District.